 Furthermore, you can specify a category of products.
 Your options are All Products, All Active Products, and All Deactivated Products.
 Also, you may specify a Date and how many days the inventory lists should be automatically booked by.

-By default you will only see the open Inventory Counts that you have not booked.
-To view all of the prior completed or booked Inventory Counts you can use the “Filter” button, and can also apply any available filter to narrow down the list from there.
+By default, you will only see the open Inventory Counts you have not booked.
+To view all of the prior completed or booked Inventory Counts, you can use the “Filter” button, and can also apply any available filter to narrow down the list from there.

 The 4 Inventory Types